josephsenior/Multi-Agent-Research-Platform/README.md

 ## Troubleshooting

-### Common Issues
+If you run into issues, here are some common problems and how to fix them:

-1. **"OpenAI API key is required"**
+**"OpenAI API key is required"**
-   - Make sure your `.env` file exists and contains `OPENAI_API_KEY`
+- Make sure your `.env` file exists in the project root
+- Double-check that `OPENAI_API_KEY` is set correctly (no extra spaces or quotes)
+- Restart the Streamlit app after changing the `.env` file

-2. **"Web search not working"**
+**"Web search not working"**
-   - Check if you have Tavily or Serper API key set
-   - Web search is optional - research can work with documents only
+- Web search is completely optional - the platform works fine with just documents
+- If you want web search, you'll need either a Tavily or Serper API key
+- You can get a Tavily key from https://tavily.com or Serper from https://serper.dev

-3. **"PDF parsing failed"**
+**"PDF parsing failed"**
-   - Ensure PDF is not password-protected
+- Make sure the PDF isn't password-protected
-   - Try a different PDF file
+- Try a different PDF file to see if it's file-specific
-   - Check file is not corrupted
+- Very large PDFs might take longer or timeout

-4. **"Research takes too long"**
+**"Research takes too long"**
-   - This is normal - multiple agents need to process
+- This is normal - the platform uses multiple agents that need to process sequentially
-   - Complex queries take longer
+- Complex queries naturally take longer than simple ones
-   - Check your API rate limits
+- Check your OpenAI API rate limits if it's consistently slow

 ## Contributing